sttrayno/ACI-Ansible-Guide/README.md

 # ACI Ansible Guide

 Ansible is an increasingly popular tool for network automation, it allows engineers to define playbooks which carry out tasks you are looking to automate by interacting with a device or controller through the CLI or API.
 It is particularly popular in data centre and cloud environments.
 In this short exercise we're going to show how Ansible can be used with Cisco's data centre networking solution ACI to look at building the beginngings of an Infrastructure as Code solution with Ansible.
+In Ansible we define playbooks which instructs Ansible in order for the tasks you wish to accomplish, we'll cover more on this in a bit.

 It should be said that Ansible is just one automation tool that can be used, you might have also heard of the tool Terraform which we also have a guide to look at getting started automating ACI using and can be found [here](https://github.com/sttrayno/Terraform-Lab-Guide).

 Today in ACI, there are over 100 modules in Ansible for working with ACI which will allow you to work quite extensively with both ACI and MSO (Multi service orchestrator).
 A full list can be found [here](https://docs.ansible.com/ansible/latest/modules/list_of_network_modules.html#network-modules) which is constantly being added to.
-Today we'll look at a few of them and show you how you can get started.
+Today we'll look at a few of them and show you how you can get started and give some practical examples and give you some example playbooks to use and adapt.

 ## Prerequsites